temporalio/temporal-learning/docs/getting_started/python/run_workers_with_cloud_python/index.md

 - Get access to a [Temporal Cloud account](https://docs.temporal.io/cloud/get-started).
 - Complete the [Run your first Temporal application with the Python SDK](/getting_started/python/first_program_in_python/) tutorial.
-- A method to generate certificates for your Namespace.
+- Provide a method to generate certificates for your Namespace.

 ## Generate certificates